tuhdo/documentations/Docs/english/elinkvm_guide.md

 - Ontain an IP Address automatically
 - Obtain DNS server address automatically

-### c.
-Setup verification
+5. Verify the Setting

    The default address for Ethernet Master port is `10.0.0.1`.
 To check if the hardware is setup correctly:

    1. On Windows, open `cmd.exe`.
 On Linux and Mac OS, open a terminal emulator.

    2. Type the following command:

       `ping 10.0.0.1`

       If `ping** receives response packets, this means eLinkKVM is connected.
-To actualy use eLinkKVM, the software eLinkViewer is required.
+To actually use eLinkKVM, the software eLinkViewer is required.
 The basic usage is described in the next chapter.

+### c.
+Operate eLinkViewer

+Download the eLinkViewer setup package from www.elinkgate.com/support/download.html just run setup.exe and following the instructions.

+Go to chapter 3 (Basic usage) to see how to run and using eLinkViewer.

 ## Chapter 3: Remote management software for eLinkKVM with eLinkViewer ###

 eLinkViewer is a specialized software for remote control and management of an eLinkKVM device.
-Booster technology is only available with eLinkViewr.
+Booster technology is only available with eLinkViewer.

 ### a.
 Basic usage ###

 #### Login ####

 To connect to an eLinkKVM device, fill the configured IP address in the textbox next to the **Server** field and click `Connect` to connect eLinkViewer to the eLinkKVM at the configured IP address:

 ![Elink viewer login Quick Connect](https://drive.google.com/a/elinkgate.com/uc?id=1XmJUH4yOOTuo_9ddt71yyWvzMEC1m-85)